paigemorfitt/MODStoRDF.github.io/field_limited_access.md

 	<td>
 		<ul>
 			<li>There are two Access Condition fields.
 One is a taxonomy, one is a text field.
 This is for the text field.
 Taxonomy terms have do to with solr indexing and how queries are made.
 More insight is needed for them. </li>
+			<li>Use terms not codes</li>
+			<li>Only used for restricted access NOT embargoed content due to the space the message would take up on the page</li>
 		</ul>
 	</td>
 </tr>